kailash-manasarovar/statement/docs/timeline/2024/september.md

  ![pic]( ../../content/images/google-searches/sept-24/google-search-5.png )

-- To make sure and certain I did not think about signing up for the conservatory again, they must have moved the pic of Paqui Fornet and the stalker message up to first place.
+- To make sure and certain I did not think about signing up for the conservatory again, they moved the pic of Paqui Fornet and the stalker message up to first place.

 ![pic]( ../../content/images/google-searches/sept-24/google-search-6.png )